ansys/pyfluent/doc/source/index.rst

 with other external Python products.

 PyFluent implements a client-server architecture.
-PyFluent launches or connects with a running Fluent process as a server using gRPC interfaces, but all you need to interact with is the Python interface.
+PyFluent launches or connects with a running Fluent process as a server using Google remote procedure calls, or gRPC interfaces, but all you need to interact with is the Python interface.

 You can use PyFluent to programmatically create, interact with and control an Ansys Fluent session to create your own customized workspace.
 In addition, you